Whitehead Institute for Biomedical Research

-Dr. Sabatini is also a professor of biology at the Massachusetts Institute of Technology, member of the Whitehead Institute for Biomedical Research, member of the Koch Institute for Integrative Cancer Research at MIT, and senior associated member of the Broad Institute of Harvard and MIT.
+Dr. Sabatini is also a professor of biology at the Massachusetts Institute of Technology, member of the Whitehead Institute for Biomedical Research, member of the Koch Institute for Integrative Cancer Research at MIT, and senior associate member of the Broad Institute.

 Size matters a great deal to biologist David Sabatini, whose research revolves around the fundamental question of how cells, organs, and living creatures grow.

 "I think it's one of the most interesting questions out there," he says, "because it's one of the most obvious things to think about.
 You look at the natural world around you and see such tremendous diversity in size.
 Yet we actually know relatively little about how size is regulated."

 Sabatini has been exploring these questions since his days as a graduate student, when, in 1994, he identified a protein complex in mammalian cells known as mTOR that anchors a master growth-regulating pathway in mammals. mTOR is the mammalian target of rapamycin, a chemical that causes cells to stop dividing and shrink and is a potent immune suppressant used to stifle rejection of transplanted tissues and organs.

 "I decided to study it further, and in essence I haven't stopped," says Sabatini, who is a faculty member at the Whitehead Institute for Biomedical Research and the Massachusetts Institute of Technology.
 "It has led into a number of new and surprising areas."
 Among these are the liver's involvement in the physiological response to calorie restriction, and the links between energy, nutrient metabolism, and cancer.